-The Case of Alex: In a crossover case involving both CA PC 476 and 476(a) lets imagine that Alex prints up several fake checks that list a fake bank account.
-If Alex signs and attempts to use these checks to purchase good or services a prosecutor can charge him with both crimes: check fraud and passing of bad checks.
+The Case of Alex: In a crossover case involving both CA PC 476 and 476(a) let's imagine that Alex prints up several fake checks that list a fake bank account.
+If Alex signs and attempts to use these checks to purchase goods or services a prosecutor can charge him with both crimes: check fraud and passing of bad checks.

 White Collar Crimes Defense

 Fraud allegations like check fraud are filed by a specific group of prosecutors who only work on white-collar crimes.
 It is critical to the success of any defense that the attorney knows who is on the other side of a case and how they think.
 The resources of government to seek convictions for economic crimes is large and weighed heavily in their favor.
 Every criminal fraud defense has to start with an intimate knowledge of the courts, judges, and strategies used by the prosecution.
 Knowing the law and prosecutors involved in every criminal case is essential to presenting the strongest defense.

 In prosecuting a check fraud case there are three things that the district attorney must prove for a guilty verdict:

 - Creating or writing a bad check and attempting to cash it or exchange for value